It’s not just about academics or athletics. It’s about your child’s whole self; their character, confidence, potential, and faith.

 Cathedral is a Catholic middle and high school empowering students through a robust academic curriculum, Christ-centered service principles, and a tight-knit community full of support and encouragement.
 In a small-class environment, through individualized learning, our students learn to live lives of leadership, service, and excellence.
 And, with 90 percent of our students participating in some sort of extra-curricular activity, you’ll be part of the Crusader community in no time!
 We’re so happy you’re here.

-SERVICE HOURS COMPLETED BY EACH JUNIOR AND SENIOR ANNUALLY
+SERVICE HOURS COMPLETED BY EACH STUDENT

 ATHLETICS, ACTIVITIES, AND VOLUNTEER OPPORTUNITIES

 % OF 2019 GRADUATES ATTENDING COLLEGE

 MILLION DOLLARS IN NEEDS-BASED SCHOLARSHIPS AWARDED

 Why We Love Cathedral

 Was sending our 4 children to Cathedral worth the money and sacrifice?
 The answer would most definitely be YES.
 When you enroll your children in Cathedral, you become part of a network of families with the same values and goals.
 This community becomes your family and lifelong friendships have been formed, not only for us as parents, but for each of our children.
 Cathedral has nurtured all of our kids and made them independent, strong, well-rounded individuals who have excelled academically, socially, athletically and spiritually.
 We are forever grateful for the great foundation, the safe environment, and the opportunity to live their faith on a daily basis, that Cathedral has provided to our children.

 I like the classroom environment at CHS.
 The extra support and smaller class sizes make it easy to be successful.